 The Society for Artistic Research (SAR) was established in March 2010 as an independent, non-profit organisation for the purpose of publishing the Journal for Artistic Research (JAR).
 It is a dynamic, international group that is encouraging discussion and activity dedicated to artistic research.
 SAR is comprised of both individual and institutional members from around the globe, who support SAR through the payment of a membership fee, sponsorship, and the gifting of their time and expertise.

-As a rule, JAR employs a single blind review process.
-The referees are anonymous; the artists/authors are not.
-In the art field, a double blind review process is inappropriate.
-Often the works carry the ‘signature’ of those who created them.
+JAR employs a 'single blind' review process.
+The reviewers are anonymous until publication; while the names of the authors are announced.
+In the art field, a 'double blind' review process can be seen as particularly inappropriate, as the research often carries the ‘signature’ of those who conducted it.

 We continue to debate what peer review entails in the context of JAR.
 We believe that research can be assessed, while at the same time we recognize that artistic research work is, by its nature, an open undertaking, resisting overly rigid regulations.
 JAR itself is work-in-progress.
-The emerging community of artists-researchers will learn and define through practice what it means to expose art as research.
+The emerging community of artistic researchers will learn and define through practice what it means to expose artistic research.

 Points of attention for reviewing JAR submissions